hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="alicloudlistauthroles"></a>
 # **AliCloudListAuthRoles**

-> void AliCloudListAuthRoles (string alicloudMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse AliCloudListAuthRoles (string alicloudMountPath, TimeSpan? wrapTTL = null)

 Lists all the roles that are registered with Vault.